ObjectIsAdvantag/sparkbot-starterkit/README.md

 Take [DevNet Learning lab](https://learninglabs.cisco.com/lab/collab-sparkwebhook/step/1) for a step by step tutorial.

-## attach via an outgoing integration
+## attach via an Outgoing integration

 Outgoing integrations can be created directly from the Cisco Spark web client.
 Note: you may also use the REST API /webhooks/outgoing resource.